 The three preparatory classes are for children from 7 to 10 years of age who are admitted to the school after passing examinations for physical stature and musical aptitudes.
 Students are educated in aspects of music and rhythm, posture is corrected, co-ordination and dance improvisation are taught.
 Before progressing to the junior level, the anatomically correct placing of the child in the basic positions of classical ballet is emphasized.
 The lessons of class A and B are twice weekly and class C three times per week.

 Educating a professional dancer takes eight years.
 After progressing from class I to VI, the training is concluded with two years in the Theatre Classes VII and VIII.

 The pupil receives intensive training with the main emphasis on classical ballet technique.
-During this period other subjects are added including folk dance, spanish and castanet technique, modern dance, classical and contemporary variation, pas de deux and dance composition.
+During this period other subjects are added including character dance, modern dance, classical and contemporary variation, pas de deux and dance composition.

 The lessons take place six days per week.
 Small classes permit careful attention to the individual pupil.
 Progress made during the year is examined regularly by the staff.
 Near the end of each school year, an examination determines if the pupil will progress to the following class.